 I ate dinner at the same restaurant as before.

-Day thirty one, Wednesday 12/19/2007 I drove 597km from Santa Ana, Mexico, N30 32.389 W111 06.846 to Yuma, Az.
+I drove 597km from Santa Ana, Mexico, N30 32.389 W111 06.846 to Yuma, Az.
 USA, N32 41.825 W114 36.974

 An early morning start back to the USA.

 I left Santa Ana before daylight, heading toward the USA.
 I crossed the border at Sonoyta, near Ajo, Arizona.
 In my haste to get back home I neglected to clear the car with Mexico Customs.
 The Customs building was along the road thirty kilometers before the border.
-There were no cars ahead of me in the line going into the USA.

 After crossing into the USA I stopped at Ajo, Arizona.